Ailing auto CEO Marchionne had multiple roles, no script

 “There is no script or instructions.
 Instructions are institutional and temporary,” he said.
 “FCA is a culture of leaders.”

 Marchionne, 66, was hastily replaced as CEO of Fiat Chrysler on Saturday after the company announced that his health had taken a turn for the worse following shoulder surgery last month in Zurich, Switzerland.
-Details of the complications and his condition have not been released, but the company said they prevented him from returning to work.
+Details of the complications and his condition were not disclosed, but the company said they prevented him from returning to work.

-Marchionne was replaced by the head of Jeep and Ram, Mike Manley.
-The Briton was a key executive on Marchionne’s team, growing the quintessentially American Jeep brand into a global marquee.
+The head of Jeep and Ram, Mike Manley, was picked to replace Marchionne.
+The Briton was a key executive on Marchionne’s team, growing the quintessentially American Jeep brand into a global marquee and giving it a belated foothold in China.

 Fiat Chairman John Elkann, in a letter to Fiat’s 236,000 employees Sunday, called Marchionne a “true, rare kind of leader” and lauded him as “the best CEO that anyone could ask for and to me personally, a true mentor, partner, close friend.”

-Elkann, the 42-year-old heir to the Agnelli family that founded the Italian carmaker Fiat in 1899, remembered Marchionne’s arrival in 2004 at “one of the darkest moments” for the long-struggling company.
+Elkann, the 42-year-old heir of the Agnelli family that founded Fiat in 1899, remembered Marchionne coming to the Italian carmaker in 2004 at “one of the darkest moments” for the long-struggling company.

 “It was his intellect, perseverance and leadership that saved Fiat,” Elkann wrote in the letter.
 “He taught us to have the courage to challenge the status quo, to break with convention and go beyond the tried and tested.”